 Why We Need Lean Wind Farm Development

-The book encourages the entrepreneur to concentrate anything that might break a new venture, and to actively look for fatal flaws in the business model.
+The book encourages the entrepreneur to concentrate on anything that might break a new venture and to actively look for fatal flaws in the business model.
 New ventures being inherently risky and it’s hard to predict the exact potential of a business concept but being lean has advantages:

 - If you’re going to fail, you fail early and you can go and do something else

 - At the point of failure, you won’t have burnt too much money

 - You learn a lot more about your business by testing it

 At Wind Pioneers we have worked across more than 15 different markets and on hundreds of wind farm development sites covering the full spectrum of development stages.
 Parallels between startups and wind farm developments are easy to make.
 A wind farm site’s chances of success are modest, there’s a lot to be tested before success can be ensured but the rewards if it is are substantial.

 Defining success within the development process as a site achieving financial close what we see is that there’s strong attrition of projects through the development cycle.
 A common trope is that 90% of high-growth startups fail, my experience with wind projects would be something similar.

 This risk is part of the game, and will always remain.
 But I strongly believe by being lean we can reduce costs sunk into dead sites, and improve our hit rates.